mecid/mecid.github.io/_posts/2020-05-27-mastering-images-in-swiftui.md

 ![image](/public/image1.png)

 We create an image by providing the name from the asset catalog.
 By default, the image view fits the source image.
-It means it has the size of its source image.
-Let's add the frame modifier to make our picture bigger.
+It means it has the size of its original bitmap.
+Let's add the *frame modifier* to make our picture bigger.

 ```swift
 struct RootView: View {